MrBitSage/CommandMod/README.md

 ## Installation

-Download the correct jar from the build/libs folder and place it in the mods directory of both your server and client.
+Download the correct jar from the Jars folder and place it in the mods directory of both your server and client.

 ## Usage